Zhean Robby Ganituen

 De La Salle University Integrated School

-Advisers: Neil Stephen Lopez and Jose Bienvenido Biona
+Advisors: Dr. Neil Stephen Lopez and Dr. Jose Bienvenido Biona

 Thesis: “Traditional and Modernized Jeepneys: An Assessment on Comfort, Ease of Use, and Safety”